SimulIDE/SimulIDE03/README.md

 SimuliDE executable is in bin folder.
 No need for installation, place SimulIDE folder wherever you want and run the executable.

+## Compiling macOS

+you need to have Qt and `libelf` installed via HomeBrew

+    brew install qt libelf

+and the inside the `build_XX` folder run

+    /System/Volumes/Data/usr/local/Cellar/qt/5.14.1/bin/qmake